 - There’s no rower option available like with the less expensive Bowflex Blaze and the granddaddy of all Bowflex machines – the new Revolution (see rating in the under $3000 category further down).

-- Footprint is fixed; there are no space-saving features for storage when not in use.
+- The footprint is fixed; there are no space-saving features for storage when not in use.

 Our Overall Opinion of the Bowflex Xtreme 2SE:

 The Xtreme 2SE is a great piece of home gym equipment if you’re okay without the rower that’s included with the Blaze and Revolution models.
 Truthfully, cable rowers will never offer the kind of workout that an impeller-based rower like a Concept 2 or Water Rower can.